Mayeu/ansible-playbook-sensu/README.md

 `sensu_server_embedded_ruby`|String|Indicate if Sensu should use the embedded Ruby, or the system one|"false"

 ####Files

-You have to put the
-needed certificates in your root `files/` folder:
+You need to have the following files in your playbook `files/` folder:

+* SSL certificate for rabbitmq
+* the handlers script needed

     files/
      |- rabbitmq_cacert.pem